The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Out-of-Sample Validation

 \subsection{Results}

 \FloatBarrier

 \FloatBarrier

-Table~\ref{tab:oos_summary_gbm} shows that mean $R^2$ values---0.049 and 0.065 for SPX and RUT under the common-market specification, 0.059 and 0.075 under the separate specification---are modest and do not suggest a strong forecasting model.

-However, this weak average performance is not uniformly distributed across years.
-Positive $R^2$ is recorded in 9 of 10 years for SPX and 6 of 10 for RUT under the common-market specification, and the median and pooled $R^2$ are more favorable than the mean.
-The out-of-sample fit does not fail across the board.
+Table~\ref{tab:oos_summary_gbm} shows modest mean out-of-sample $R^2$ values.
+Mean $R^2$ ranges from 0.049 to 0.075 across the four specification--market combinations, so the specification should not be read as a strong forecasting model.
+At the same time, performance does not fail uniformly: positive $R^2$ is recorded in 9 of 10 years for SPX and 6 of 10 years for RUT under the common-market specification, and pooled $R^2$ remains positive in both markets.

-Fit deterioration is concentrated in a small number of holdout years.
-For SPX, 2020 stands out ($R^2$: $-1.634$ common-market, $-1.221$ separate).
-For RUT, 2020 and the 2016--2017 holdouts also produce negative $R^2$.
-By contrast, 2021--2023 delivers solid performance across all four specifications (e.g., 2023 SPX common-market 0.561, RUT common-market 0.664).
+The weakness is concentrated in a small number of holdout years.
+For SPX, the 2020 holdout is the dominant failure case, with $R^2=-1.634$ under the common-market specification and $R^2=-1.221$ under the separate specification.
+For RUT, 2020 and the 2016--2017 holdouts also generate negative $R^2$.
+By contrast, several post-2020 holdouts perform well; for example, the 2023 common-market $R^2$ is 0.561 for SPX and 0.664 for RUT.

 \FloatBarrier

 \FloatBarrier